rayguna/bulletin-board-1-twbs/README.md

 1. Run the server with: bin/server
 2. Populate tables with rake sample_data
 3. Add css script and its dependencies in the <head> tag of application.html.erb.
 4. Add css navbar to application.html.erb.
+Include the modal script to pop out a form when the "Add a new board" button is clicked.